zzj-bj/SCHISM_Z/README.md

 3. Run the inference command: Launch the prediction process, then select the training option and specify:
     - The folder containing trained weights.
     - The dataset for prediction.
     - A directory will be created.
 The name of this directory will follow the logic: 'preds_X', where 'X' represents the name of the metric used for this generation.
 For example, if the metric is 'Jaccard', the directory will be named 'preds_Jaccard'.
 Additionally, '_X' will also be appended to the names of the generated images (for instance, image000.tif will become image000_Jaccard.tif).
+If the directory does not exist, it will be created.
+Otherwise, the existing directory will be used.
+When creating the images, any images with the same name will be replaced.
 ---
 ## :scroll: INI File Setup